sambacha/gas-reporting/README.md

 ### api.txprice.com

-> Note: This is a proxy for BlockNative's Gas Pricing Service
+> Note: This is a proxy for Blocknative's Gas Pricing Service

 ```jsonc
 {